tomekpanek/adk-java/tutorials/city-time-weather/README.md

 - API endpoints for city time and weather queries
 - Agent name: `multi_tool_agent`

-## Agent Loaders Explained
+## Agent Loading Approaches

-- **CompiledAgentLoader**: Scans directories for compiled classes with `ROOT_AGENT` fields
+This tutorial demonstrates both agent loading strategies:

+- **CompiledAgentLoader (Option 1)**: Automatically discovers agents in compiled classes.
+Good for development and when you have multiple agents.
-- **AgentStaticLoader**: Takes pre-created agent instances programmatically
+- **AgentStaticLoader (Option 2)**: Takes pre-created agent instances programmatically.
+Good for production and when you need precise control.

-- Choose based on whether you want automatic discovery or programmatic control
+Choose Option 1 for automatic discovery, Option 2 for programmatic control.

 See https://google.github.io/adk-docs/get-started/quickstart/#java for more information.